boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ### AC-augmented SAPs

-{{?I-D.boro-opsawg-ntw-attachment-circuit}} augments the SAP model with more details for managing ACs at the network level.
+{{?I-D.ietf-opsawg-ntw-attachment-circuit}} augments the SAP model with more details for managing ACs at the network level.

 ### Network Slice Topology